kyubee/GettingStarted/README.md

 Try out git hub

 This a first try commit.
-I am editing the the readme file on a branch, I will later on merge it to master.
+I am editing the readme file on a branch, I will later on merge it to master.
 Hopefully everything will go smoothly.